stanikae/SNP2Cluster/README.md

   3. Multi-locus sequence type (MLST) profiles
   4. Epidemiological data

 Closely-related isolates are initially grouped together in clusters based on an enhanced K-means clustering method that employs a silhouette score and 500 bootstraps to determine the optimal K (which defines the maximum number of clusters) **K-means clusters**.
 Custom R functions are applied to each pre-grouped cluster to generate SNP cluster chains based on the provided SNP cut-off to make a SNP cluster, and resetting when SNP threshold is exceeded to make the next cluster.
-Each isolate is only assigned once to a cluster.
+Each isolate is only assigned once to a cluster **Core SNP cluster analysis**.

-If MLST profiles and epidemiological data are provided, the final transmission clusters are generated in the context of sequence types and epidemiological timeline.
+If MLST profiles and epidemiological data are provided, the final transmission clusters are generated in the context of sequence types and epidemiological timeline **Transmission clusters**.
 Publication-ready graphs are automatically generated for visualization of the integrated SNP/Epi transmission clusters, including a heat-map, minimum-spanning tree and scatter plots.

+## Usage